Bloomberg won New Hampshire without even running there »

 (2) Mayor Pete can (and may) argue he’s the anti-Sanders with a strong second place finish on Tuesday night.
 What’s that really worth?
 Not much.
 Warren voters will prefer Bernie (probably).
 Klobuchar looks to hang around and cut into his game for at least a few more states.
 Ultimately, presidential politics in these early, low-delegate count states is an expectation game.
 He was supposed to do well here.
 He did well.
 Good for you, Pete.
 Merely meeting expectations is unlikely to provide much momentum and make much of a difference, for example, in a state like South Carolina where the ex-Indiana mayor is weak with black and brown voters.

-(3) The last Democrat nominee to lose New Hampshire was Bill Clinton.
+(3) The last Democrat president to lose New Hampshire was Bill Clinton.
 The comeback kid finished second.
 Amy Klobuchar looks to be placing third.
 Thanks for playing!
 She’s too boring and, frankly, too un-angry for 2020.

 (4) Warren and Biden… ouch.
 Both entered the primary season with sky-high expectations.
 Both will be lucky tonight if they end the evening in double-digit territory.
 Biden, a former vice president, risks gaining no delegates from the affair.
 The same goes for America’s most famous fake Indian since Iron Eyes Cody.
 They’re done.
 Over.
 Finished.
 Imploded!